DEV-learn-co-students/backbone-readme-v-000/README.md

 # Backbone

+Welcome to the world of Backbone, a front-end framework that `gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.`

-All of the videos below bulid off of [this repo #1](https://github.com/learn-co-students/fe-js-backbone-produce-store-bk-002).
-Before getting started, if you're feeling adventurous, clone down Repo #3, Repo #2 if you're feeling less so.
-Run the app to see what functionality we're going for.
+All of the videos below build off this [Produce Store repo](https://learn.co/lessons/3837).
+Before getting started, if you're feeling adventurous, clone down Repo #2 and Repo #3 to see what functionality we'll be building.

-Then add code to the first repo to achieve the functionality seen in Repo #2/Repo #3.
+Add code to the first repo to achieve the functionality seen in Repo #2 and Repo #3.
 If you get stuck, watch a related video.

-Alternatively, you could watch all the vidoes and code along as Jon Gover builds the app.
+If you want a step-by-step guide through the process, watch all the vidoes in order and code along as Jon Gover builds the app.
 Up to you!

 ### Basics